 Beginning in Ezekiel 16:53, God promises to restore the fortunes of Sodom and Samaria, since Jerusalem made them look good by comparison.

 Even More Difficulties for the Eisegetes!

-- How can the word “abomination” have a specialized second meaning which applies only to Sodom?
+- How can the word “abomination” have a specialized second meaning which only applies to Sodom?

-- How could Jerusalem be corroborated as being a hotbed of homosexual activity in Ezekiel’s day, worse than Sodom!
+- How could Jerusalem be corroborated as being a hotbed of homosexual activity in Ezekiel’s day, worse than Sodom?

 The Biblical Writers Resolve all Difficulties

 However, as we have presented it, all these difficulties have been resolved.
 Jude 7 and Ezekiel 16 agree totally that one of the sins of Sodom was pagan religious practices.
 This is a sin that the Jews committed over and over, sometimes with greater enthusiasm than the pagans.
 Sodom as a pagan town is believable.
 Jerusalem as a homosexual town is not.
 Ezekiel cites a second sin that Sodom committed—lack of concern for the poor and needy.